 Every day, thousands of questions about Excel are posted on the internet.
-Many of these questions go unanswered because they are unclear.
+Many of these questions go unanswered because they are unclear, or too long and complicated.
 Below are six tips to write a better question that will attract good answers quickly.

 1. Search for existing solutions